Posted by Konstantin 25.09.2008 12 Comments

 - If on each iteration of "outer" cross validation, we re-select the "high-impact" model parameters using "inner" cross-validation, aren't we introducing just too much variability into the k models of the outer round?
 What performance are we measuring?
 Is it optimistically or pessimistically biased now?
 In general, how close should this doubly-cross-validated performance measure to the real model performance?
 How should this number be interpreted?

-Some minutes of thought will help you answer these question, and I believe these are minutes well worth spending.
+If some minutes of thought will help you answer these questions, I believe these would be minutes well worth spending.